DawidBednarz/dawidbednarz.github.io/README.md

 # taidekettu.github.io
-Artist page, so cool right
+■ Freelance artist page, so cool right, find me on bluesky or send me an email